galeraga/3D-semantic-parsing/README.md

 This is section1

 ## The dataset
 The **3D Semantic Parsing of Large-Scale Indoor Spaces (S3DIS)** dataset is going to be used in order to work with the PointNet architecture.
-The dataset contains point clouds from 3 differnt buildings, distributed in 6 areas:
+The dataset contains point clouds from **3 different buildings**, distributed in **6 areas**:

 - Building 1: Area_1, Area_3, Area_6
 - Building 2: Area_2, Area_4
 - Building 3: Area_5

+There're **272 rooms** (or spaces) dsitributed among all areas, and every room can have up to **14 different objects**.
+These object can be classified either as **movable** (boards, bookcases, chairs, tables and sofas) or **structural** (ceilings, doors, floors, walls, beams, columns, windows and stairs).
+If an object doesn't belong to any of the previous catagories, it's classied as clutter.

-Each area includes several rooms or spaces, an the folder structure of the S3DIS dataset is the following one:
+The folder structure of the S3DIS dataset is the following one:

-Area_N\Space_X\
+Area_N\Space_X\space_x.txt
+Area_N\Space_X\Annotations\object_1.txt
+...
+Area_N\Space_X\Annotations\object_Y.txt

+More info about the S3DIS dataset can be found at: http://buildingparser.stanford.edu/dataset.html

 ### Subsection 1
 This is subsection 1.1